Key Takeaways

 After feeding, you should wait at least two hours before heading out for a run.
 Your dog needs this time to digest their food.
 This reduces the risk of gastric torsion, which can be life-threatening.
 That's also why you should be sparing with treats during the run.

 Before starting your training, warm up together.
 This prevents injuries.
-Not just your muscles, but also your dog's, need time to prepare for the upcoming effort.
+Not just your muscles and your dog's, need time to prepare for the upcoming effort.
 With your dog, you could practise commands like "sit", "down", and "paw".

 Check once more that your dog's chest harness fits properly.
 Make sure the lead is securely attached between the harness and your waist belt.
 Fill your water bottle.
 Don't forget the first aid kit, tissues, and your phone.